 The group of major chronic diseases responsible for numerous deaths each year also includes all types of cancer, respiratory diseases and diabetes.
-In 2015, lung cancer alone caused almost 1.7 million deaths, while liver cancer caused .788 million deaths.
+In 2016, lung cancer alone caused over 1.7 million deaths, while liver cancer caused over 829 thousand deaths.
 Chronic diseases are especially widespread in developed high income countries.
 Here, Alzheimer’s disease and other forms of dementia have become more and more prevalent over the last decades.

 In the United States, chronic diseases also account for the largest portion of death cases.
 All types of heart diseases and cancers are responsible for nearly half of all deaths.
 The risk of getting a heart disease among all adults in the U.S. stood constantly around 11 percent over the last decade.
 As of 2016, about 15.5 million U.S. Americans had been affected by cancer during their lifetime.